Jonah Heim Player Props: Rangers vs. Royals

 - Heim is batting .286 with two doubles, two home runs and five walks.

-- In 66.7% of his 12 games this season, Heim has picked up at least one hit.
-He's also had four multi-hit games.
+- Heim has picked up a hit in 66.7% of his 12 games this year, with more than one hit in 33.3% of those games.

-- He has homered in two of 12 games played this year, and in 4.3% of his plate appearances.
+- He has gone deep in two of 12 games played this year, and in 4.3% of his plate appearances.

-- Heim has driven home a run in four games this year (33.3%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on one occasion..
+- In 33.3% of his games this year, Heim has had at least one RBI.
+He's picked up more than one in 25.0% and driven in three or more of his team's runs in one contest.

+- He has scored in five games this year (41.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.